0xScratch/Solana-Rust-Bootcamp-Exercises/Week-3/Exercise-9/Homework.md

 This line extracts out the first element from the instruction given (which was basically the number entered by the user) and storing it in `prime_count` variable.
 This is a very handy way to extract out the data from the instruction.

 Then this get feeded into the helpers functions, and the output is returned back to the client.

+## PDA Example

+Just checked out the code and after looking at it, I must say why Anchor is preferred over Native Rust.
+The code wasn't that hard to read but it do get one's brain cooked. 😂

+Anyways, the whole code was around to create PDA, write to it and all that stuff.
+Nothing much!